kallaway/100-days-of-code/r1-log.md

 Day 29 : January 1, 2020

 Today's Progress: I studied about how to write inline CSS with JavaScript and how to combine DOM elements.
 After that, I studied on FreeCodeCamp and udacity.
 I repeated my GitHub knowledge a little; but I liked to course.Then, I decided to learn about OOP, I found one course is teaching with real life events.
 I watched and took notes.
-Learnt about black boxing, abstraction, polymorhism,encapsulation and inheritance.
+Learnt about black boxing, abstraction, polymorhism, encapsulation and inheritance.

 Feelings: I was feeling so happy and energetic today.
 I want to achieve my goals this year.
 I felt so motivated.
 I hope this feeling won't change.
 But I'm feeling still not so knowledgeable about what I have been studying yet there are so many syntax rules and I don't know how to use them in a problem.
 I started to Intro to JavaScript and I want to continue there.
 Their system is good.